 When in the Reserves, a service member can work as a civilian in another profession, but must train for a salary at regular intervals throughout the year.
 Being called up is possible, depending upon the job your unit does.

 The National Guard is maintained by the individual states, but it's also available for federal use when needed.
 Calling up the National Guard is common depending upon the mission of the unit.
 The governors of the states will often call on the National Guard to response to natural disasters within the United States.

 Also known as an Individual Ready Reserve (IRR), an inactive reservist receives no pay and does not spend any time doing anything within the military—so no drilling or training, and consequently no benefits of service.
 However, you still can be called for service by the president.

 A Long-Term Commitment

 All enlistments in the United States military incur a minimum eight-year service obligation.
-Any time which is not spent on active duty, or in the active (drilling) Reserves or National Guard must be spent in the inactive reserves, or Individual Ready Reserves (IRR).
+Any time which is not spent on active duty—or in the active (drilling) Reserves or National Guard—must be spent in the IRR.

 Active Duty Enlistment

-For example, if one enlists for four years active duty in the Army, and then gets out, he or she is placed in the IRR and is subject to recall to active duty for four more years (total of eight years military obligation).
+If one enlists for four years of active duty in the Army, and then gets out, they are placed in the IRR and is subject to recall to active duty for four more years (total of eight years military obligation).

-If one enlists in the active (drilling) National Guard or Reserves for six years, and then gets out, he/she is placed in the IRR for two years and is subject to possible recall during that time.
+If one enlists in the active (drilling) National Guard or Reserves for six years, and then gets out, they are placed in the IRR for two years and are subject to possible recall during that time.

 These provisions are spelled out pretty clearly in the enlistment contract.
 Paragraph 10a of the enlistment contract states: